-During drought years, limited water supplies should be managed cooperatively to support birds, other wildlife, agriculture, and communities.
+Limited water supplies should be managed cooperatively to support agriculture, communities, birds, and other wildlife.

-The Central Valley Joint Venture (CVJV) partners with private landowners, local governments, non-profit organizations and others to conserve Central Valley birds and their habitats for current and future generations.
+The Central Valley Joint Venture (CVJV) partners with private landowners, local governments, nonprofit organizations and others to conserve Central Valley birds and their habitats for current and future generations.

-Protecting and restoring habitat on farmland plays an essential role in supporting bird populations and slowing climate change.
+Protecting and restoring habitat on farmland and private wetlands plays an essential role in supporting bird populations and slowing climate change.
 CVJV member organizations provide access, funding, and technical support to landowners for habitat conservation.